MarcosIgnacioo/blazingly_fast_php_generic_use_cases_parser/remake.md

 format

 hacer otro programa que haga toodo el show de descomprimir y poner todos los archivos en un arreglo para pues leerlos e irles pasando uno por uno al programa

+get parent from item
+delete item from
+query selector all
+if len > 1
+delete all but first
+manipulate that html
+replace WHOLE file with the updated html because we arem odififying the targetDiv that is from the doc tree well the whole tree is updated there